-Cholesterol stones, as the name implies, are made of cholesterol.
-They may be white or yellow in color.
+Gallstones, which are created in the gallbladder, form when substances in the bile create hard, crystal-like particles.
+Cholesterol stones, as the name implies, are made of cholesterol and appear light in color.
 Eighty percent of gallstones are formed this way.

 Pigment stones are small, dark stones made of bilirubin and calcium salts that are found in bile.
 About twenty percent of gallstones are pigment stones.
 Risk factors for pigment stones include:

 - biliary tract infections

 - hereditary blood cell disorders (such as sickle cell anemia)

 Gallstones can be as small as a grain of salt or as large as a golf ball.
 The gallbladder may develop many smaller stones, or a single, often large, one.
 It may even develop several thousand stones.

 Gallstones that move out of the gallbladder can pass into your stomach.
 However, a stone may become lodged in your bile duct due to the size of the stone or the anatomy of the biliary tree.
 Bile duct stones are gallbladder stones that have become lodged in the bile duct.
 Stones that become stuck in the ducts that lead to the duodenum can be both agonizing and dangerous.

 What causes gallstones?

 Advancements have been made in better understanding the gallstone formation process.
 Gallstones may be caused by:

 - inherited body chemistry